Back in Combat

 Unlike AoEs, there is no general rule that allows any powerful energy weapon to use ZAoE rules.
 Unless a weapon, Ability, or device explicitly states that it can (or must) use ZAoE rules, it never does.
 Unless a rule refers to ZAoE (with the Z), any reference to areas of effect uses only the normal AoE rules above.

-Similarities between AoE and ZAoE rules include countermeasures: cover, armor, and energy shielding are the only potential defense, with shields made useless and no defense rolls allowed.
+Similarities between AoE and ZAoE rules include countermeasures: cover, armor, and kinetic or energy shielding are the only potential defense, with shields made useless and no defense rolls allowed.
 Unlike a normal AoE, there is no percentage chance to be hit, or an option for the attacker to use caution.
 A ZAoE affects all characters within a zone, with larger ones affecting all characters in adjacent zones as well.

 ZAoEs are not considered to inflict impact damage.
 However, they will always list two different values for area damage, simply called high damage and low damage.
 Which one is brought to bear against each character depends on the type of ZAoE.
 ZAoEs come in two types, cluster and point, and each one of those comes in lesser and greater varieties.